-The principal accounting policies and notes are set out below, all of which are applied for the financial period from 25 February 2021 (date of incorporation) to 31 December 2021.
-As this is the first accounting period, no comparatives are presented.
+The principal accounting policies and notes are set out below, all of which are applied for the financial year/period ended 31 December 2021 and 31 December 2020.
+Comparative information is presented for the financial period from 17 January 2020 (date of incorporation) to 31 December 2020.
+For the financial period ended 31 December 2020, the Entity was dormant, and the comparative information presented is unaudited.